domsson/twircclient/README.md

 A simple bot that connects to Twitch IRC and joins a channel.
 The source is well-commented, check it out.

-If you want to run it yourself, set the `NICK` and `CHAN` constants to your credentials and channel, then check out the "How to" section below.

 ## `client.c`

 A simple client that connectes to Twitch IRC and outputs all incoming messages on the console.
 Reads user input and sends it to the IRC server.

-If you want to run it yourself, set the `NICK` constant to the username you want to use, then check out the "How to" section below.

 # How to